balabit/syslog-ng-rust-modules/README.md

 My [previous post](https://syslog-ng.org/syslog-ng-and-rust/) described how to build a very simple parser plugin for syslog-ng in Rust.
 I brought a more realistic example this time: a regular expression based [parser plugin](https://github.com/ihrwein/regex-parser).
-It's so real that is is decently covered with unit tests and it has even a benchmark.
+It's so real that it is decently covered with unit tests and it has even a benchmark.

 For those who didn't read my last post, here are the most important steps to